ravening/Cloudstack-Docker/README.md

 ## Continuous development using skaffold

+### Prerequisites

+You need to have minikube installed.
+It can be installed by following steps [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)\
-Skaffold can be installed using the instruction [here](https://skaffold.dev/docs/install/) \
+Skaffold can be installed using the instruction [here](https://skaffold.dev/docs/install/)

 You can either use the existing `skaffold.yaml` file or you can create your own using `skaffold init`.

 Once you have the `skaffold.yaml` ready, you can just run the below command